neu-se/CS4910-7580-Spring-2023/policies.md

 Final grades in-between these marks (e.g. A-/B+/B- etc.) may be assigned at the instructor's discretion.

 I will provide a detailed rubric for each of these three components of your grade at the start of the semester, and will provide you with regular opportunities for feedback.
-As detailed below, participation grades may be improved throughout the semester, and the reflection paper may be revised and re-submited.
+As detailed in the [assessments page]({{site.baseurl}}{% link assessments.md %}/#participation), participation grades may be improved throughout the semester, and the reflection paper may be revised and re-submited.
 I will provide you with early feedback on your final project, but since the project is due at the end of the term, it will not be possible to resubmit it.
 The project will be graded on both effort and results: projects that ultimately don't work out as intended, but are accompanied by a detailed report explaining what didn't work and your hypotheses for why that didn't work are welcome.

 The overall philosophy behind this grading scheme is to create the most opportunities for students to engage with the course material, while minimizing stress and anxiety from high-stakes deliverables.